twming/ros2_master_tutorial/README.md

 ```

 > [!TIP]
-> How do you test your turtlebot3 burger?
+> How do you test your turtlebot3 burger with ROS command?

+> [!IMPORTANT]
+> Raspberry Pi is a mini-computer with USB/Serial Port, your command is translated and sent through the USB/Serial Port.
+Try the Arduino Nano and N20-Gear Motor with encoder.

 #### SLAM
 ```